Gustavo Rizo Airport

 Gustavo Rizo Airport (Aeropuerto Gustavo Rizo) is a domestic airport serving Baracoa, a city in the Cuban province of Guantánamo.
 It is located about 2 km north of the city and has one runway and a passenger terminal.
-The airport receives flights from Havana by Aerogaviota and, formerly, Cubana de Aviación, and it handled over 19,500 passengers in 2013.

 History

 The runway was damaged by debris during flooding in Baracoa in March 2008, in which waves over 5 m in height struck the city.

+The airport received flights from Havana with Cubana de Aviación until 2018, and by Aerogaviota until 2020.
+It handled over 19,500 passengers in 2013.

 Infrastructure

 Gustavo Rizo Airport has a passenger terminal and a concrete runway, 16/34, with dimensions 1850 × 30 m.
 The runway is not able to handle flights at night.